 - 35G Signals Intelligence/Electronic Warfare (SIGINT/EW)

-Branch 37 Psychological Operations: Psychological operations officer conducts operations to convey selected information and indicators to foreign audiences.
+Psychological operations officer conducts operations to convey selected information and indicators to foreign audiences.
 Psychological Operations leaders lead from the front and adjust to dynamic environments that are constantly changing and challenging.
+This branch includes:

 - 37A Psychological Operations